altanai/Ramudroid/webrtc_stream_objectdetection/rpi_haar_object_detection_webrtc_stream/README.md

 # Webrtc stream and Object detection

-Uses haarcascade filters on opencv to detect based on predefined xml models
+Uses haar cascade filters on opencv to detect based on predefined xml models

 ## Requirnments
 Uv4l and extra -  for installing uv4l refer to dir rpi_setup